kcilc/ravioli-on-a-stick/src/content/recipes/fried-rice.md

     -
         - "Heat a large skillet on medium and add the "
         - [0, 1]
         - ".
-Rip the tofu into bite-size chunks directly into the pan and sprinkle the "
+Rip the "
         - [1, 1]
+        - " into bite-size chunks directly into the pan and sprinkle the "
+        - [2, 1]
         - " and "
-        - [2, 1]
+        - [3, 1]
         - " on top.
 Cook for about ten minutes, tossing occasionally."
     -
         - "Once the "
-        - [2, 0]
+        - [1, 0]
         - " is nicely golden brown and mostly dry, gather it into the center of the pan.
 Add the "
         - [4, 1]
         - ", "